laverdet/isolated-vm/README.md

 * Ubuntu users should run: `sudo apt-get install g++ build-essential`
 * Alpine users should run: `sudo apk add python make g++`

-If you are using Ubuntu please note that version 16 (Xenial) or greater is required.
-This project will *not* build using gcc 4.9.

 WHO IS USING ISOLATED-VM
 ------------------------